alessio-gamba/Similarity_Intra_PS/README.md

 2. "out_ic.txt" are the terms of annotation with their IC;
 3. "Similarities.zip" are all possible pair of MIM and their value of similarity.

-The second script to run is "Analysis_of_similarity.py", starting from the calculated similarities, it calculates and returns some statistics on PS.
+The second script to run is "Analysis_of_similarity.py", starting from the calculated similarities, it calculates and returns some statistics about PS.
 The outputs are:

-1. "Sim_mean.txt" the mean similarities in PS;
+1. "Sim_mean.txt" the mean similarities among MIM in PS compared to random similarities;
-2. "Sim_max.txt" the max similarities of each disease.
+2. "Sim_max.txt" the max similarities of each MIM in PS.